Vampyr7878/WoW-Character-Viewer-3D/README.md

 You can find latest build here: https://1drv.ms/u/s!Av-LW1jhrWyooA6YzwHjIGXS3kdd?e=Dzpcci

 Current build allows you to custmize character, equip items, take screenshots(F12).
 You can save characters to the file and open them back as well as import your character from Armory.
+Some items might not render properly if you find such an item let me know.